Convened by the Ruckelshaus Institute at the University of Wyoming's Haub School of Environment and Natural Resources

 Trust lands are managed to make money for schools and other public institutions, traditionally by selling leases for oil and gas development, mining, grazing, and logging, and through land sales.
 Taking the average of 2019 to 2023, Wyoming’s 3.5 million surface acres and 3.9 subsurface acres produce around $163 million in revenue annually, the vast majority of which comes from mineral leases and royalties, particularly oil and gas development.
 In addition to revenue generation, in 1992 the Wyoming Board of Land Commissioners granted the public the privilege of using trust lands that they could access without trespassing on other lands, with the exception of camping and open fires.

-As markets evolve and public interest in the management of Wyoming's state trust lands grows, the Ruckelshaus Institute sees this moment as an opportunity to create shared understanding about the history and role of state trust lands while exploring the potential of new and emerging uses to provide additional revenue streams to support Wyoming's public institutions.
+As markets evolve and public interest in the management of Wyoming's state trust lands grows, the Ruckelshaus Institute sees this moment as an opportunity to create shared understanding about the history and role of state trust lands while exploring the potential of new and emerging uses to integrate with existing uses and provide additional revenue streams to support Wyoming's public institutions.

 Registration is $100 and includes breakfast and lunch both days.